 -

-Examples of what does and does not work:
+Examples of what does and doesn't work:

 - Works: short, specific, actionable invites that reference shared moment.